Wekios/nultien-blog/README.md

+# Blog App

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app), using the [Redux](https://redux.js.org/) and [Redux Toolkit](https://redux-toolkit.js.org/) template.
+This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app), using the [Redux](https://redux.js.org/) and [Redux Toolkit](https://redux-toolkit.js.org/) template so I'm leaving the default README.

-It felt redundant writing complex logic for notifications, and also it wasn't specified in the task, so I've just added a notification when you add a new post.

 ## Available Scripts

+`yarn` or `npm install` project to set it up.

 In the project directory, you can run: